univention/univention-corporate-server/doc/manual/domain-ldap/ldap-directory.rst

 the old behavior (no prefix) is retained by default.
 By setting the |UCSUCRV|
 :envvar:`ldap/logging/id-prefix` to ``yes`` the new behavior can be activated.
-This prefix simplifies the correlation of related lines when post-processing the log in analysis and monitoring software.
+This prefix simplifies the correlation of related lines when post-processing the sign in analysis and monitoring software.

 .. _domain-ldap-timeout-for-inactive-ldap-connections: